Dr. Glen T. Martin’s site

-In Brussels talking with leaders of the European Union about the Earth Constitution
+In Brussels, talking with leaders of the European Union about the Earth Constitution

 In Kara, Togo, West Africa during the 10th session of the Provisional World Parliament (left) and after a WCPA seminar the following year.
 Participants holding up the WCPA membership certificates (2008).

-In Istanbul after speaking with students and faculty at Istanbul Law School
+In Istanbul after speaking with students and faculty at Istanbul Law School about the Earth Constitution.

 In front of the famous bookstore in San Francisco founded by poet Lawrence Ferlinghetti, 2016.
 As a teenager, I loved to read Ferlinghetti and the other Beat Poets.